SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/specify-shipping-address-details.md

       <td>
         Enter the first line of the customer's address, typically including the street address or location where the customer is based.
 This is important for accurate validation of the customer details.

-        *`Note:`Make sure you enter the exact address that you want provided to FedEx.
+        *`Note:`Make sure you enter the exact address that you have provided against your FedEx account number.
 If the address validation fails, you will not proceed to the**Multi-Factor Authentication** stage of the form.*
       </td>
     </tr>